colekettler/generator-flask-api/README.md

 yo flask-api:endpoint myendpoint
 ```

+Endpoint URLs are automatically pluralized.
+Or close to it, at any rate.
+Sorry in advance, wild goose web services.

 ### Model

 Creates a SQLAlchemy model, containing the data about a resource.
 You should import it into any associated endpoints or schemas.